Thursday, Nov 7 (1:30p)

 Overcoming Fears & Tensions

 - Systemic Racism: The Elephant in the Church • Joanne Solis-Walker

 This session will address how processes and systems can contribute to the alienation of people from diverse backgrounds, even when a church is attempting to be a multiethnic community.
 Using a culturally responsive framework, Joanne will explain how to move from naming the ‘elephant in the room’ to changing unintentional behaviors that propagate institutional biases and ungodly divisiveness within the church.

 - Challenges of Ministry in a Religiously Diverse Neighborhood • Mathew Kuruvilla

 Join Mathew to explore the opportunities and challenges of leading healthy multiethnic churches in religiously diverse neighborhoods.
 Come consider how Parkside Baptist in Sydney, Australia, engages its neighbors worshipping next door in a Laotian Buddhist Temple, Muslim Mosque, Islamic College, and Chinese, Vietnamese and Cambodian Temples… as is similarly becoming the American context.

-Merging Two Church Families: Two Years Worth of Lessons Learned • Ben Cloud & Marcellus Dukes
+Merging Two Church Families: Lessons Learned • Ben Cloud & Marcellus Dukes